Early Nintendo Programmer Worked Without a Keyboard

 Much like IT guys, every programmer has a horror story about the extreme work environments that forced them to hack together things.
 But as ArsTechnica points out, not many of them can beat the keyboard-free coding environment that Masahiro Sakurai apparently used to create the first Kirby's Dream Land.
 From the story: The tidbit comes from a talk Sakurai gave ahead of a Japanese orchestral performance celebrating the 25th anniversary of the original Game Boy release of Kirby's Dream Land in 1992.
 Sakurai recalled how HAL Laboratory was using a Twin Famicom as a development kit at the time.
 Trying to program on the hardware, which combined a cartridge-based Famicom and the disk-based Famicom Disk System, was "like using a lunchbox to make lunch," Sakurai said.
 As if the limited power wasn't bad enough, Sakurai revealed that the Twin Famicom testbed they were using "didn't even have keyboard support, meaning values had to be input using a trackball and an on-screen keyboard."

-One of the best NES games ever too (Score:2)
+One of the best NES games ever too (Score:3)

 That is amazing, because that was a great game!